-- 1. Remove the protective paper covering the optical tube.
-You will have to remove the tube rings on the refractors and Newtonian before removing the paper. - 2.
-Loosen the mounting knob and the mounting safety screw on the side of the mount platform so they do not protrude into the mounting platform - 3.
-Slide the dovetail mounting bracket into the recess on the top of the mounting platform (see figure 2-9). - 4.
-Tighten the mounting knob on the Omni mounting platform to hold the telescope in place. - 5.
-Hand tighten the mounting platform safety screw until the tip touches the side of the mounting bracket.
+1 Remove the protective paper covering the optical tube.
+You will have to remove the tube rings on the refractors and Newtonian before removing the paper.

+2 Loosen the mounting knob and the mounting safety screw on the side of the mount platform so they do not protrude into the mounting platform

+3. Slide the dovetail mounting bracket into the recess on the top of the mounting platform (see figure 2-9).

+5 Tighten the mounting knob on the Omni mounting platform to hold the telescope in place.

+6 Hand tighten the mounting platform safety screw until the tip touches the side of the mounting bracket.

+NOTE: Never loosen any of the knobs on the telescope tube or mount other than the R.A. and DEC knobs.